 - Medication reminders

 Professional caregivers can provide services 24 hours a day.
 This means that you can receive services when it is convenient for you.

-One of the first things a caregiver will do once you contact them is send a case manager or registered nurse to your home to conduct a free in home assessment.
-The home will also undergo a safety evaluation during this time.
+One of the first things a caregiver will do is send a case manager or registered nurse to your home.
+The case manager or nurse will conduct a free in home assessment and a home safety evaluation during this time.

 Even though you can be assured that the companion who is matched with you or your loved one has been properly screened beforehand, it is important that you meet with the companion in person before services begin.
-This meeting will eliminate any confusion or apprehension, and both parties will know what is expected when services start.
+This meeting will eliminate any confusion or apprehension, and both parties will know what to expect when services start.

 The Demand for Companion Services

-The demand for these types of services is growing, and it is best to create a schedule if you are planning to receive regular visits from your companion.
-If you realize that you do not need a companion for a prescheduled visit, contact the company ahead of time.
+The demand for these types of services, including dementia companion services, is growing.
+It is best to create a schedule if you are planning to receive regular visits from your companion.
+If you realize that you do not need a companion for a pre-scheduled visit, contact the company ahead of time.

 It is important to remember that companions are not alike; they are unique just like their clients.
 This is why you should provide the caregiver with as much information as you can when choosing companion care services so you will be matched with the best professional companion.